-Proposal submission deadline: Thursday, March 4, 2021 at 11:59:59 p.m.
-(23:59:59)

-EST. Proposals submitted after this deadline will be disqualified.
+Proposal submission deadline: Wednesday, April 14, 2021 at 11:59:59 p.m.
+(23:59:59) EDT.
+We are unable to consider proposals submitted after this deadline.

-Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than four to five months from the proposal submission deadline.
+Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than 5 months from the proposal submission deadline.

-ADVISORY: All applicants must submit application packages through the website Grants.gov.
-PRM strongly recommends submitting your application packages early to allow time to address any technical difficulties that may arise on the Grants.gov website.
+ADVISORY: All applicants must submit concept notes through the website Grants.gov.
+PRM strongly recommends submitting your concept note early to allow time to address any technical difficulties that may arise on the Grants.gov website.